photopea/Typr.js/README.md

 * `font`: font object
 * `gls`: the array of glyphs, wich you want to draw using a font
-* returns the vector path of the outline of the string
+* returns the vector path of the outline of the input glyph array

 Note, that all paths returned by `Typr.U` are in font units ( font.head.unitsPerEm ).
 You must scale them down to convert them to pixels.